 The glycemic index of bael falls between 0-55.
 It has a low glycemic index which means the amount of sugar produced from consuming bael is negligible and can be safely consumed by individuals with type 2 and type 1 diabetes.
 Bael consists of an active ingredient called Feronia gum, which controls blood sugar levels, making it a good option for people with diabetes.

 Nutrition value of Bael fruit

 Bael provides a good amount of nutrition to people with diabetes and is an excellent source of energy.
 However, it should be consumed with precaution.
 Looking at the nutritional value of 100gms of bael might help us to understand its composition better.

 Side Effects Of Bael Fruit For Diabetes

 Individuals with diabetes mellitus need regular medication.
 Insulin injections might, at times, become inevitable to control blood sugar levels.
 Bael also helps reduce blood sugar, and therefore, the risk lies in its consumption.
 Medication and bael together may lower blood sugar to dangerously low levels leading to episodes of fainting, blackouts, headaches, and dizziness with delirium, known as hypoglycemia.
 It is advisable to consume bael with precaution and under the guidance of a diabetologist or a dietician.

+Is bel good for diabetes?
 Bael may also interfere with blood sugar control during and after a surgical procedure.
 Fluctuations in blood sugar may prove harmful for a person with diabetes and may lead to misjudgments by surgeons and physicians.
-Also Read about can diabetics eat Mango.

 1. How Much Bael Should I Take if I Have Diabetes?